 I began researching how to apply for a visa close to three years ago.
 It has always been my dream that our family could actually immerse ourselves in the French culture and travel throughout Europe.
 I was curious of what it would take to live abroad for a year.
 I found the French embassy website and printed a list of the paperwork.
 Then I created an Excel spreadsheet of we needed to complete and put together a timeline and a budget.
 If you live in Southern California, Arizona, Colorado, Southern Nevada, and New Mexico you and all family members (six years old and older) must be present at the General Consulate in Los Angeles, California.

 Here’s where it gets tricky, when applying for a long stay tourist visa, you can’t schedule your appointment any earlier than three months before your departure date.
 So it leaves a tight window to purchase airline tickets, show proof of income, proof of where you will reside in France and work out all the logistics of moving.
-Our window kept getting moved due to issues with his company.
-Initially they wanted him to apply for a work visa (called an Intra-Company Transfer/ICT) so that added additional paperwork and we had to work with an advisor from his company office in Paris.
-However, if you are self employed, you just would need to state that you will work remotely from home, you need to show a business plan and a letter from clients that will continue working with you while you are abroad.
+Our window kept getting moved due to issues with Anthony’s company.
+Initially his employer wanted him to apply for a work visa (called an Intra-Company Transfer/ICT) so that added additional paperwork and we had to work with an advisor from his company office located just outside of Paris.
+However, if you are self employed, you just would need to state that you will work remotely from home, you need to show a business plan and a letter from clients that will continue working with you and proof of income while you are abroad.
 Sounds easy, right?
+Not so fast.

-I am hyper-organized and tend to over-plan for things but even with all my preparation and knowledge of what is needed to apply for a long stay visa, I still paid professionals to assist us during the process.
+I am hyper-organized and tend to over-plan for things but even with all my detailed preparation and vast knowledge of what is required to apply for a long stay visa, I still decided to pay professionals to assist us during the complicated process.
 This is something I couldn’t leave to chance.
 Like in my early twenties, I used to file my own taxes.
-Back then we were renting, had the simplest W-2s and barely got a $600 refund every year.
+Back then we were renting, had the simplest W-2s and barely got a $600 refund each year.
 Now we are homeowners with an actual financial portfolio and a kid, I pay a CPA and leave it in her capable hands.

 Lizzie Tip: Be sure to make copies of everything a minimum of two for each document!